“My floor is cold – Our basement has a dirt floor – Our heating bill is way too high!”

 This is the reason we offer Energy Audits.
-Not only will it give you a comprehensive view of the problem areas of your structure, it will give you an actionable plan that makes the process more approachable.
+Not only will it give you a comprehensive view of the problem areas of your structure, but it will also give you an actionable plan that makes the process more approachable.

 So… What is an Energy Audit?

 Our BPI Certified structural scientists measure the airflow of your home using a blower door depressurization test.
-This has the benefit of making our smoke sticks, and (weather permitting) infrared cameras even more effective at detecting weaknesses in your buildings envelope.
+This has the benefit of making our smoke sticks and (weather-permitting) infrared cameras even more effective at detecting weaknesses in your building’s envelope.

 The Best Part…